atlas-vis/atlas-vis.github.io/content/tutorials/mark/index.md

 weight: 25
 ---

 Marks and glyphs can be created using the [_mark_ method in the Scene class](../../docs/group/scene/#methods-create-mark-or-group).
-For example, the following code creates a [CirclePath](../../docs/marks/circlepath/):
+For example, the following code creates a circle:

     let circle = scene.mark("circle", {cx: 50, cy: 100, radius: 20});

-The types of marks that can be created this way are: [Path](../../docs/marks/path/), [CirclePath](../../docs/marks/circlepath/), [RectPath](../../docs/marks/rectpath/), and [Text](../../docs/marks/pointtext/).
-For each type of mark, check out its API reference for mark properties and their default values.
+The [types of marks](../../docs/global/constants/#mark-type) that can be created this way are: circle, line, path, rectangle, and text.
+For each type of mark, check out its [API reference](../../docs/marks/mark/) for mark properties and their default values.
+Non-text marks are represented as paths, consisting of vertices and segments, as shown in the [object model](../../tutorials/vom/):

+{{< figure src="paths.png" alt="Marks as Paths" caption="" class="border-0 mx-auto text-center">}}

 The following code creates multiple marks and group them into a box plot [glyph](../../docs/group/glyph/):